September 28th, 2022

 Let’s look at two more options to make your visualization more readable for colorblind people, labels and interactivity:

-While all tips so far enable your normal-vision readers to read your visualizations more quickly, this one especially saves every one of your readers lots of time.
+While all tips so far enable your colorblind readers to read your visualizations more quickly, this one especially saves every one of your readers lots of time.
 Win-win!

 If you’re visualizing data for the web, hover effects can help your colorblind readers to read the data:

 Here the colors ⬤ and ⬤ both appear as ⬤ to a red-blind person.
-But once they interacts with the chart and hovers over a donut slice, they can still understand which one shows which data.
+But once they interact with the chart and hover over a donut slice, they can still understand which one shows which data.

 Helpful hover effects can be: